lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-4. If we are loading the CPU plugin, load the available CPU extensions library.
+4. If loading the CPU plugin, load the available CPU extensions library.
 Also check if the -l or -c arguments have specified an additional library to load.

 ```cpp
    /** Load extensions for the CPU plugin **/